NEUROIMAGING / NEUROSONOLOGY

 Skull defects

-- patients with clinical brain death who have had large craniectomy or skull fractures, the persistent diastolic flow may be observed (similar to what occurs in children less than 1 year of age in whom the fontanelles are still open)
+- patients with clinical brain death who have undergone large craniectomy or have skull fractures, persistent diastolic flow may be observed (similar to what occurs in children less than 1 year of age in whom the fontanelles are still open)

-- other diagnostic modalities, such as cerebral angiography or radionuclide imaging, may be necessary in these cases to confirm the diagnosis of brain death
+- in such cases, other diagnostic modalities like cerebral angiography or radionuclide imaging may be necessary to confirm the diagnosis of brain death